 - G.I.
 Joe and Transformers, both being Hasbro-produced Merchandise-Driven series, tend to have a few of these.
 G.I.
 Joe has Corey Burton and Michael Bell playing twins Tomax and Xamot.
 Transformers has them as twins Sunstreaker and Sideswipe.
 Many actors who have played Starscream have also played the Cobra Commander, Tom Kenny, Doug Parker, Steve Blum, and Sam Riegel being the only exceptions.

-- Robbie the Reindeer in Close Encounters of the Herd Kind casts Gillian Anderson as the invading alien queen.
+- Robbie the Reindeer in Close Encounters of the Herd Kind casts Gillian Anderson of The X-Files fame as the invading alien queen.

 - When the JLA-expies, the Squadron Supreme, appeared on The Super Hero Squad Show, Adam West (who played Batman in the 60s TV series and the last two seasons of Super Friends) and Susan Eisenberg (Wonder Woman on Justice League, Superman/Batman: Apocalypse, and Justice League: Doom) were cast in the respective roles of Batman-expy Nighthawk and Wonder Woman-expy Power Princess.